JamesBondOuO/Git_practice/README.md

-# Git_pratice
+# Git_practice
-the place for git pratice
+the place for git practicing